Capital Construction Updates

 These projects underscore the universities’ commitment to fostering groundbreaking research, academic excellence, and innovation.
 By strategically enhancing campus infrastructure, UMaine and UMaine Machias aim to support the advancement of knowledge and economic development, empower students and faculty, and reinforce their roles as leaders in higher education and research.

-UMaine and UMaine Machias are profoundly grateful to Maine’s Congressional Delegation, led by U.S. Senators Susan Collins, chair of the Senate Appropriations Committee, Angus King, and U.S. Reps.
-Chellie Pingree and Jared Golden, Gov. Janet Mills, the Maine Legislature, and our industry and community partners for their steadfast support and partnerships.
+UMaine and UMaine Machias are profoundly grateful to Maine’s Congressional Delegation, led by U.S. Senators Susan Collins, chair of the Senate Appropriations Committee, Angus King, and U.S. Representatives Chellie Pingree and Jared Golden, Governor Janet Mills, the Maine Legislature, and our industry and community partners for their steadfast support and partnerships.
 Their combined efforts and commitment to securing public funding for our public universities have been vital in advancing our mission and enhancing our contributions to the state and beyond.

 Sincerely,